XingPYunM/OpenStreetMaps-Shortest-Path-Algorithm/README.md

    -  Designed a generic graph data structure

-## Files Written
+## Files To Look At
-Helper files were provided, but the bulk of the project was in these two files.
+Helper and driver files were provided, however, the builk of actual the project is written in these two files.

 - graph.h
   - Generic graph that takes any two types to use for a vertex and a weight